ekuecks/Ethno50B/final_notes.md

         * Ornette played there 4 months, 6 nights per week
     - "Free Jazz" Album
         * One piece filled both sides of the record
+    - "Lonely Woman" from our listening list
 11. Don Cherry (Trumpet/Composer/Leader, 1936-1995)
     - Important sideman on almost all of Ornette Coleman's earlier recordings
     - Influenced by Fats Navarro and Clifford Brown
     - Also influenced by Coleman's musicianship and approach to improv
+    - Played with a pocket trumpet
 12. Cecil Taylor (Piano/Leader, 1929-Present)
     - Created an alternative to modern mainstream piano style
     - "Wild, turbulent"